marton-laszlo-attila/express-4.x-local-example/README.md

 password with [form-based authentication](https://en.wikipedia.org/wiki/HTTP%2BHTML_form-based_authentication).
 Use this example as a starting point for your own web applications.

+Made based on the example of [express-4.x-local-example](https://github.com/passport/express-4.x-local-example) by Jared Hanson.

 ## Instructions

 To install this example on your computer, clone the repository and install